forwinder15/learndiesels/content/posts/2019-05-20--9-point-checklist-for-diesel-engines-with-low-power/index.md

 - Condensation from exhaust
 - Strange noise from the exhaust

-## 5. Malfunctioning throttle pedal
+## 5. Your Diesel Engine Has Malfunctioning throttle pedal

 Another problem you could have if you are experiencing low power is a malfunctioning throttle pedal.
 You may think I should have included this in the **_check engine light_** section, but I have seen an electronic throttle pedal often has problems and does not throw a code.